Skip to content

 • When no container type is specified for create operations

-• When multiple source translation types are provided (must be exactly one if source_translation is specified)
+• When multiple source translation types are provided (must be exactly one)

 • When both translated_address and interface_address are provided (or neither) for dynamic_ip_and_port